 - Right-click on the empty area of your taskbar, and select Task Manager.

-- Select each program under Apps, then click the End Task button on the lower right.
+- Select each program under Apps, then click the End Task button located in the upper right corner.

 - Test if copy-paste now works.
 If it does, you’ve found the culprit.
 If it doesn’t, close the next application and test again.